steeladept/steeladept.github.io/_posts/2018-12-28-IT_Tooling_Part_1.md

 ---
-title:  "IT Tooling"
+title:  "IT Tooling - Part 1"
-published: true
+published: false
 permalink: ittools1.html
 summary: "Like any profession, IT has its fair share of tools.
 Below is a list of my favorites in various categories and why."
 tags: [news, tools]